Blinded Flight

 Photo

-Dan Piselli, Director of Sustainability at FXCollaborative Architects, points to bird-friendly decals applied to his office building's glass façade.
-These decals were added after observing bird collisions during migration seasons near the 7th-floor terrace, which faces neighboring green roofs.
+Dan Piselli, Director of Sustainability at FXCollaborative Architects, examines bird-friendly decals applied to his office building's glass façade in New York, NY.
+These decals were installed after observing bird collisions near the 7th-floor terrace, which faces neighboring green roofs.
 The retrofit uses a proven collision-mitigation product that balances bird safety with maintaining clear views and daylight.
+"Bird-friendly glazing is a rare example of a material with a very direct effect, literally saving the lives of birds every day," Piselli stated, highlighting the immediate impact of sustainable design choices.
+"It’s clear that human impact on Earth is devastating the ability of life to continue," he added in an email, underscoring the importance of integrating sustainability into architecture.

 New York, NY